rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 | `sleep()`      | ↓   | ↓   | ✔   |     |     | Prepare for an extended period with no CPU cycles given to app.               |
 | `wake()`       | ↓   | ↓   | ✔   |     |     | Cleanup after an extended period with no CPU, e.g. reset timers / network connections.   |

-These transition APIs are asynchronous, and each one has a platform-configurable timeout that specifies how long the app has to fulfill the method.
+All of these transition APIs are blocking, and each one has a platform-configurable timeout that specifies how long the app has to fulfill the method.

 The platform **MUST** never invoke a transions on an app when that app is already running a transition.